hypothesis-testingtesting-by-bettingsequential-statisticslikelihood-ratio

 for all distributions .
 It turns out that by Gibbs’ inequality, the optimal distribution to pick is simply .
 Therefore, our bet is the likelihood ratio

-The corresponding wealth process therefore recovers the classical likelihood-ratio test (and is a sequentialized version of it).
+The corresponding wealth process therefore recovers the classical likelihood-ratio test (and is a sequentialized version of it, the sequential probability ratio test).

 Note that this shows that the GRO (growth rate optimal) (see growth rate conditions in sequential testing) e-value for simple vs simple hypothesis testing is the likelihood ratio.